RN to BSN Degree Completion

 Coursework is designed to build on prior learning and provides some opportunities for accelerated, individualized study.
-Diploma and associate graduates are given 30 semester hours of credit for having an R.N. license.
+The RN to BSN completion track is designed to prepare nurses to step into leadership positions and command better salaries.
+Diploma and associate graduates are given 30 semester hours of credit for having an RN license.
 Our classes are scheduled in an eight-week format in the evening, allowing the busy professional to complete requirements in a reasonable amount of time.
-Courses meet on-site at various community hospitals and on-campus.
-The R.N. to B.S.N. completion track is designed to prepare nurses to step into leadership positions and command better salaries.

 - Apply for admission to Aurora University and submit official transcripts from all prior academic work.